rfht/fnaify/README.md

 # EXIT STATUS

 **fnaify**
-returns 1 if an error occurred with the arguments of files provided, otherwise 0.
+returns 1 if an error occurred, otherwise 0.

 # EXAMPLES

 Run in permissive mode, suitable to set up most supported games automatically.

-	$ fnaify -y path/to/game/directory
+	$ fnaify -y -d path/to/game/directory

 Run in interactive mode.
 **fnaify**
 will prompt the user if any additional DLLs are recommended, or if a file needs to be selected for the launch script.

-	$ fnaify -i path/to/game/directory
+	$ fnaify -i

 # SEE ALSO